Companion Dogs

 About the French Bulldog

-The French Bulldog is a medium companion dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the French Bulldog is an excellent choice for first-time dog owners.
+The French Bulldog is a small companion dog known for being deeply loving with its family and outgoing and sociable.
+With a capable mind, well-suited to apartment living, the French Bulldog is an excellent choice for first-time dog owners.
 Typically standing 11 to 12 inches tall at the shoulder and weighing 16 to 28 pounds, this breed has a life expectancy of 11 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the French Bulldog brings a distinct combination of traits that sets it apart.
 The French Bulldog has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the French Bulldog loves being close to its people and forms strong bonds with every member of the household.